brettz9/webappfind/docs/Developer-Guide.md

-When developing a web app for use with WebAppFind, it is even more important to protect the privacy and security of your users since your web app may inadvertently be exposing data they have saved on their desktops and have the potential to even overwrite it.
+When developing a web app for use with WebAppFind, it is even more important to protect the privacy and security of your users since your web app may inadvertently be exposing data they have passed in from their desktops and have the potential to even overwrite their data.

 1. Please note the security comments within the API section comments for details on how to make communication with the add-on safely (via